 Jamie Lloyd shifts from politcis to domestic comedy as he directs a pair of plays exploring lies, secrets and seduction.
 The Lover casts an average suburban couple into very stranges circumstances.
 The Collections, which Laurence Olivier himself praised as one of the best plays of the 20th Century, shows two couples aligned by sexual desire and power struggles.

-Landscape and A Kind of Alaska
+Landscape, A Kind of Alaska and Tess